A marriage of style, textures, smells and colours, Morocco really is a place where your senses are heightened in the best possible way.

 The key to a Moroccan inspired interior is the less formal, the better.
 The space needs to feel like you’ve built it up over time, collecting treasures from your travels and having a much more relaxed approach to living as opposed to a strict design.

 Despite what you may think of Moroccan interiors being shades of rust and browns, teamed with jewelled tones – and yes there certainly are spaces like this – there’s also a much more chic thread running throughout the design story with a range of light luxe neutrals, complemented with different metallics and varying textures.

 Against the lighter, more muted colour palette stands dark, rich woods teamed with metal in a contrasting juxtaposition.

 Think tray tables, which can be used to serve mint tea on in the evenings, low seating, including floor cushions to add to the informal entertaining, and artisan detailing such as cut-out hand-carved panelling.

 Nothing says Moroccan flair than beautiful ornate tiles.
 Intricate patterns and mosaics are repeated across a larger surface such as a kitchen splash back and bathroom flooring, while colour palettes steer between monochrome and teal, green, blue and yellow.

-If you’re looking to add a little Moroccan touch to your rental, however, Etsy has a fantastic range of temporary stick on tiles in a mix of prints – all of which wouldn’t look out of place in the heart of the souks.
+Perhaps changing tiles isn't an option for you, if you’re looking to add a little Moroccan touch to your rental, Etsy has a fantastic range of temporary stick on tiles in a mix of prints – all of which wouldn’t look out of place in the heart of the souks.